 Support groups: Make connections, get help

 Support groups are not the same as group therapy sessions.
-Group therapy is a formal type of mental health treatment that brings together several people with similar conditions under the guidance of a trained mental health provider.
+Group therapy is a specific type of mental health treatment that brings together several people with similar conditions under the guidance of a licensed mental health care provider.

 Benefits of support groups

-Benefits of participating in support groups may include:
+Benefits of participating in a support group may include: